-Staff should have a clear understanding of how the holding of views which endorse extremism can lead to safeguarding issues for the wellbeing of the individual young person.
-Local authorities would therefore be expected to demonstrate an awareness of the Prevent strategy in their work to implement the
+Staff should have a clear understanding of how the holding of views which endorse violent extremism can lead to safeguarding issues for the wellbeing of the individual young person.

 It is important to use learning and teaching methodologies that support collaborative learning and critical thinking, help to create supportive learning environments, and to address controversial issues effectively.